 God contextualizes your hope in His power rather than secular contrivances.
 Salvation gives hope and practical help to the desperate soul.
-If you are born again, then you’re on the path to restoration.
+If you are born again, you’re on the path to restoration.
 You’re not there yet.
-You’re on the path.
-This is why Paul had so much hope for the troubled Corinthians.
+You’re on the track, which is why Paul had so much hope for the troubled Corinthians.

-[God] who will sustain you to the end, guiltless in the day of our Lord Jesus Christ.
-God is faithful, by whom you were called into the fellowship of his Son, Jesus Christ our Lord. – 1 Corinthians 1:8-9 (ESV)
+(God) who will sustain you to the end, guiltless in the day of our Lord Jesus Christ.
+God is faithful, by whom you were called into the fellowship of his Son, Jesus Christ our Lord. – 1 Corinthians 1:8-9

 No matter what you’re going through or what you’re struggling with now, be assured that you will be okay because what God begins, He finishes (Philippians 1:6).

 Paul was talking to the Christians in Corinth.
 He knew they were made in the image of God and had become worthless.
 Paul also knew they were born again.
 His robust theology did not deny the extreme realities of the human condition, which is why he was so full of faith for how things were going to end for the Corinthians: they would be guiltless in the end.